jmtome/compressor-control/README.md

 6. **Wire components** according to the *Pin Map* section.
    - Simulate NTC and Vacuum sensors using potentiometers on A0 and A1.
 7. Compile and upload the sketch.
-   - After Commit #2, you should see a splash screen on the LCD ("System Booting").
+   - After basic upload, you should see a splash screen on the LCD ("System Booting").
-8. Continue through each commit step to build functionality incrementally.
+8. Observe LED outputs and Serial Monitor as temperature and vacuum values change.

 ---